Furnace equipments products

 DOWNLOAD BROCHURE

-How do you measure glass level
+How do you measure glass level in your production hall?

-What kind of system would you choose to do the following measurement?
 What are the main characteristics that you have to verify for proper measuring?

 The measuring precision/repeatability of your instrument must be higher than the value that you are going to detect.
 The instrument precision and repeatability is done from: